kaunel85/ong-bylaws/bylaws.md

      8. Social Committee
      9. Fundraising Committee

-130. The Chapter may create committees as needed.
+130. The Chapter or President may create committees as needed.

-131. Each Executive Officer will chair a committee consisting of the positions they oversee as stated in Section 24 of Article III.
-     1. Committees are expected to meet at least bi-weekly and in the first week of each semester and after elections
-     2. Each Executive Officer will be expected to report back to the Executive Committee after all meetings
-     3. If an Officer fails to attend their Executive Committee meeting, they will be brought before the Executive Committee
-     4. If an Executive Committee member fails to hold a bi-weekly committee meeting, they will be called before a Judicial Committee
+131.

 132. The Executive Committee shall:
      1. Be chaired by the Vice-President